dreamx-market/dreamx-docs/contract.md

 ## Smart Contract

-NinjaTrade's smart contract is deployed at [to be updated](https://www.google.com/)
+DreamX's smart contract is deployed at [to be updated](https://www.google.com/)

 ### Deposit